 The ideal pot

 Bright new plantpots of orangey terracotta I often paint with a diluted wash of cream or grey or very pale blue water-based paint - emulsion paint usually, thinned a bit with water, roughly brushed on, then wiped around with a rag.
 This helps them blend in until they weather a bit.
-Obviously you should do this when the pot is empty, but I have to confess to occasionally painting pots with the plants already in them, when I've realised, for example, that the bright orange terracotta is going to clash in a revolting way with a bright pink 'Star Gazer' lily.
+Obviously you should do this when the pot is empty, but I have to confess to occasionally painting pots with the plants already in them.

 Portable planting